DotReyn/DotPlaceholders/README.md

-# Cobblemon-Template
+# DotPlaceholders
-Template for Fabric addon mods for Cobblemon
+Special placeholders for ease of use for custom fonts etc